DNP news

 - Tridem – 60,000

-Escort Requirements for Indiana Oversize Load Permits
+pilot cars/Escort Requirements for Indiana Oversize Permits

-Miscellaneous
+Miscellaneous information

 Blades, buckets, and similar items must be transported individually.
 There are no length exemptions for beams and construction materials.